antaresproject/docs/docs/services/twig.md

 remote_select($params = null)
 ```

-Provides the wrapped select control in the form of HTML.
+Provides the wrapped select control in the form of html.
 More information about the control's structure can be found [here](form_builder.md).

 ### tooltip